Making Strides for Middle Housing

 Kirkland is considered a “Tier 1” city since its population is over 75,000.
 As such, Washington State requires Kirkland to allow at least four units per lot.
 This increases to at least six units per lot when within one-quarter mile walking distance of a major transit stop or when at least two units are affordable housing.

 Kenmore’s new inclusionary zoning policy requires that 10% of new homes be set aside for affordable units.
 Affordable home ownership units are for households earning 80% AMI, and rental units are for households earning 50% AMI.
-This new inclusionary zoning policy applies to single family zones that are already served by the needed infrastructure (R-4 and R-6).
-However, units smaller than 1,750 square feet are exempted from this inclusionary policy.

-By embracing middle housing and pairing it with strong inclusionary housing policies, these four cities are creating more opportunities for neighbors at a variety of income levels.
+By embracing middle housing and pairing it with local inclusionary housing policies, these four cities are creating more opportunities for neighbors at a variety of income levels.
 Their leadership helps ensure that our opportunity-rich region is more accessible to people of all incomes.